 Adding to the gloom at B.P., the new chief executive, David A. G. Simon, said the prospects for a quick recovery were poor.
-"External trading conditions are expected to remain difficult, particularly for the downstream oil and chemicals businesses, with growth prospects for the world's economies remaining uncertain," he said in a statement.
-Downstream oil is an industry term for refining and marketing operations, as distinct from oil production.
+"External trad-ing conditions are expected to remain difficult, particularly for the down-stream oil and chemicals businesses, with growth prospects for the world's economies remaining uncertain," he said in a statement.
+Downstream oil is an industry term for refining and marketing operations, as distinct, from oil production.

-Downstream margins in the United States would be hurt later this year, he predicted, when clean air rules take effect and gasoline must be reformulated to reduce pollution.
-"In Europe, recovery will detend upon seasonal heating oil detend," Mr. Simon said.
+Downstream margins in the United States would be hurt later this year, he predicted, when clean air rules.

-The crude oil marke, he predicted, would remain balanced unless Iraqi oil was allowed to re-enter the market.
-The compary said it was well positioned to the advantage of any increase in oil prices, but the company's oil production in the United States is declining.
+take effect and gasoline must be re-formulated to reduce pollution.
+"In Europe, recovery will dezend upon seasonal heating oil de ... nd," Mr. Simon said, increase in oil prices, but the company's oil production in the United States is declining.
 B.P. is the largest producer in Alaska.

+The crude oil market, he predicted, would remain balanced unless Iraqi oil was allowed to re-enter the market.
+The compary said it was well positioned to tr e advantage of any